hashicorp/consul/website/source/api/acl.html.md

 | ------ | ---------------------------- | -------------------------- |
 | `PUT`  | `/acl/destroy/:uuid`         | `application/json`         |

+Even though the return type is application/json, the value is either true or false, indicating whether the delete succeeded.

 The table below shows this endpoint's support for [blocking queries](/api/index.html#blocking-queries), [consistency modes](/api/index.html#consistency-modes), and